If you're reading this article, it's a pretty easy guess that at some point or another you've felt...well, boring.

 I call this the +10% rule.

-When my clients tell me they’re “boring”, I notice that what they really mean is they’re defaulting to “safety energy”, meaning they’re not very expressive or enthusiastic.
+When my clients tell me they are "boring", I notice that what they really mean is they're defaulting to "safety energy", meaning they are not very expressive or enthusiastic.

 The reason we hold back in social situations is because it feels risky to be pumped about something.
 (This is the spotlight effect in action!)

 What if people laugh at you or make fun of you?
-What if they think you’re stupid for being excited about something that’s not a big deal?
+What if they think you are stupid for being excited about something that is not a big deal?